spiral/docs/docs/en/framework/scopes.md

 When processing a user request, the relevant data for that request is placed in a scoped area of the IoC container.
 This data is only available for a limited time while processing that request.

-You can use the `Spiral\Core\ScopeInterface->runScope` method to achieve this.
+You can use the `Spiral\Core\ContainerScopeInterface->runScoped` method to achieve this.
 The default Spiral container, `Spiral\Core\Container`, implements this interface.

 **Here is an example**